psenough/NPlusPlusAssistant/README.md

 * expose the different spreadsheet url and ids on a default xml (and editable on the GUI) to avoid recompiling the app to alter them

+* button to backup all maps in editor (coherence between tabs)

 ## Known issues:

+* `Cross-thread operation not valid:` error when changing to sound packs or map packs tab too quickly right after loading

 * rename buttons not working